tigerbeetle/powering/README.md

 In the text, tell the reader about your organization and how you use TigerBeetle.

-Finally, submit your pull request!
+Finally, fork this repository and submit your pull request!

 ## Previewing